exoplatform/web-conferencing/documentation/ACHITECTURE.md

   }
 ```

-Finally register call provider and its portlet as show above in 'Provider configuration' section.
-The provider class as a plugin of `WebConferencingService` and portlet via plugin of `AddOnService`.
+Finally configure call provider and its portlet as described in 'Provider configuration' section.
+The provider class as a plugin of `WebConferencingService` and portlet via plugin of `AddOnService` (also need configure it in `WEB-INF/portlet.xml` of the extension WAR).

-If you build a call page outside Platform portal, then you will need to create a servlet/JSP or use similar technology for your page and initialize core `webConferencing` Javascript module (see in Common API below), configure your connector module and register your provider in the core as it is shown in the portlet code above.
-In a [template connector](/template) you can find call servlet and call.jsp where this done.
+If you build a call page outside Platform portal, then you will need to create a servlet/JSP, or use similar technology, for your page and initialize core `webConferencing` Javascript module (see in Common API below), configure your connector module and register your provider in the core as it is shown in the portlet code above.
+In a [template connector](/template) you can find call _servlet_ and _call.jsp_ where this done.

 Implementing Javascript SPI
 --------------------

-Web Conferencing core has Javascript module `webConferencing` for integration in user interface of eXo Platform.
+Web Conferencing core has Javascript module `webConferencing`, it is required for integration in user interface of eXo Platform.
 A connector's module should depend on the core and register the provider in it.
 The dependency can be defined via connector extension's `gatein-resources.xml`:

 ```xml
   <module>